- Region: Andalucia

 The western boundary of the park meets with the neighbouring natural park of Sierra de Cazorla, Segura y Las Villas in Jaen province.

 There are two outstanding cave formations, both in the Sierra Seca area of the park.
-The Cueva de Don Fernando is Granada’s largest cave and the second biggest in Andalucia.
+The Cueva de Don Fernando is Granada’s largest cave and the second biggest in Andalucia (only for experienced cavers.)
 This 2.5km long cave drops to an amazing 241m below sea level.
 The Cueva del Muerto has spectacular stalactites and stalagmite formations.
 (Visit the information centre in Castril to find out more.
-See below)
+See below.)

 La Torca de Fuente Fría has the most important subterranean lake in the province.